 Practical Philosophy or having a Philosophy in life can help you bridge that GAP.

-Here are 4 ”strategies” you can apply during times of quitting your job and the next one.
+Here are 4 ”strategies” you can apply during your career change.

 - Insight: a new realization beyond the mind, like a light switch that goes on in your head.
 Insight is the awareness you need to know and understand your Self

 - Awareness: is the realization of Self.
 Awareness is the process of cultivating insight.

 - Foresight: the ability to have a knowing of the next step on your path from a Monk point of view

 - Contemplation: the process of cultivating, self-awareness, insight and foresight.
 It is the time to be still and let things emerge from within.

 From a practical point of view in order to cultivate these 4 you need ”Time and Space”.
 Time and Space before or during the change of jobs.

 If you are not happy in your job today and you want to make a career change, give yourself 3 months time and space with the focus to listen to your Monk and intuition.
 Take a step back, reflect and let the answer if your path simply emerge from within.